Civenge/Meal-Planner/README.md

 pyinstaller --onefile meal_planner_no_microservice.py

+# GUI Version
+This is a work in progress but includes a Tkinter GUI.

 # Microservice
 This application utilizes a microservice to process the recipe JSON data which returns a list of the recipe data and ingredients.